Krismix1/linkedin-clone-backend/README.md

-# Linkedin Clone Backend
+# LinkedIn Clone Backend

-This repository keeps track of development of the Java Spring backend code of the Linkedin Clone project
+This repository keeps track of development of the Java Spring backend code of the LinkedIn Clone project

 ### For developers